Common Types of Employee Scheduling Conflicts + Prevention Methods

 Employees looking at computer screen, creating employee schedule on Shiftbase scheduling tool

-Despite meticulous planning and efforts to prevent employee scheduling conflicts, they are bound to arise occasionally.
+Despite meticulous planning and efforts to prevent work schedule conflicts, they are bound to arise occasionally.
 When these conflicts occur, it is essential to have strategies in place to address them efficiently.
 Here are seven tips for effectively managing scheduling conflicts:

 • Prompt Communication: Stay calm and talk to the affected employee to understand the details of the conflict, such as the reason for the conflict, the desired resolution, and any potential constraints.
 Listen actively to the employee’s perspective and concerns.